environmental-bioinformatics-master/gene-expression_HW4_2023/README.md

-# 2021_HW4B_Gene-Expression-2
+# 2023_HW4_Gene-Expression

-## DUE: 11:59 PM, 15 November
+## DUE: 11:59 PM, 14 November

-From the first part of this homework, you should have a tab-separated .tsv table with a different contig in each row and a different sample in each column, giving the raw number of reads that uniquely mapped to each contig for each sample.
+With your Snakemake homework, you should have generated a tab-separated .tsv table with a different contig in each row and a different sample in each column, giving the raw number of reads that uniquely mapped to each contig for each sample.

 The next step is to determine which, if any, of these contigs are differentially expressed between your two treatment groups.
 The most popular DE analysis approaches are based in R, which we are not covering extensively in the class.
 These programs have extensive step-by-step help and vignettes available online.
 If you're not conversant in R, please make good use of these resources, and come talk to the instructors for additional help if needed.

-Copy this document and change the name to hw3b_answers_\[LASTNAME\].md, and reply in the document as prompted.
-We'll also ask you to create and save a jupyter notebook in R, a modified R script, and some results files and figures to be pushed with your HW repo.
+Copy this document and change the name to hw4_de_answers_\[LASTNAME\].md, and reply in the document as prompted.
+We'll also ask you to create and save an R script file, a modified R script, and some results files and figures to be pushed with your HW repo.
 Everything we want you to submit is listed at the bottom of this document.

-Please use the differential expression R package assigned here:

-**DESeq2**: Walter, Annaliese, Sabrina, Matthew, Katy, Caroline

-**edgeR**: Evie, Mira, Kate, Jane, Max, Sun

-Note: If you're not formally enrolled but want to do this homework, please pick whichever DE package strikes your fancy.

-For this part of the homework, modify the r_jupyter yaml file to create a new environment called `HW4B_env`.
-Make sure to run the extra line of code to set up an R kernel in Jupyter: `R -e 'IRkernel::installspec()'`.
-Install all of the R programs you use in the environment directly in R, and then spin up a new jupyter notebook in R called `HW4B_diffex.ipynb`.
-Run all your R commands for differential expression analysis in this notebook, and push it as part of the HW.
+You will be running most of your analyses in R. You have options!
+You can work on your local computer (in RStudio if you prefer), or on the HPC directly, or on the HPC in a Jupyter notebook with an R kernel.
+Whatever you choose, I want you to make a well-commented file containing *all of your R commands* for differential expression - this can be in *.R (R script) or *.ipynb (Jupyter notebook) format.

 Reminder: An extended note on making figures in R on a cluster: Do NOT try to make figures directly using R on Poseidon.
 By default, R prints to screen…and the HPC doesn’t have a screen.
 (It will not print to your local computer, since it’s not running locally.)
 If you want to make a figure, first open an "empty" pdf file, execute the command(s) that would typically print a figure to screen, and then close the pdf like this: